Abhishek-Mallick/Decision-Hub/README.md

 Develop a Rule Builder application "DecisionHub" that empowers Business Analysts to create, save,and visualize decision strategies.
 Provide a no-code rule writing experience andvisual representation to test <br> these rules in real-time and observe the calculations at each step.

 # Decision Hub

 Decision Hub is an application tailored to streamline the challenges encountered by Business Analysts in creating, storing, and visualizing decision strategies.
-Fueled by advanced language models (LLM Powered Generative AI) and innovative <br> methodologies, this tool offers a user-friendly,seamless, no-code rule-writing experience tailored for analysts who may not have programming expertise.
+Fueled by advanced language models (LLM Powered Generative AI) and innovative methodologies, this tool offers a user-friendly,seamless, no-code rule-writing experience tailored for analysts who may not have programming expertise.

 Decision Hub is a comprehensive solution with distinct sections, each catering to specific needs:

 Rule Builder for creation and visualization, Rule Management for database control, and Debugger for real-time testing.
 Elevate your decision-making processes with a user-centric approach that empowers analysts to navigate the complexities of rule crafting effortlessly.

-### Rule Builder

-Effortlessly create, save, and visualize rules, intricately linked to the rules database.
-Intuitive design for a seamless rule-writing experience, ensuring accessibility for analysts with varying technical backgrounds.

-### Rule Management

-Centralized control to add, modify and remove rules within the rules database.
-Simplifies rule governance, enabling swift adjustments to align decision strategies with evolving business requirements.

-### Debugger

-Real-time testing functionality, facilitating the observation of calculations.
-Pinpoint and rectify errors efficiently, ensuring the reliability and accuracy of decision rules.
+### SOLUTION 1 : ENGLISH LIKE RULE WRITING
+#### TEXT TO QUERY : Natural Language Processing with Contextual Reasoning
+DecisionHub utilizes customized Code Llama 2 for contextual reasoning.Users can upload databases to test queries generated from English-like rules, ensuring accuracy.
+The system also provides insights into the database schema, enhancing rule implementation reliability.
+DecisionHub can convert plain English rules into executable database queries through natural language processing (NLP) techniques like Code Llama 2.

+### SOLUTION 2 : SUPPORT FOR ADVANCED CONDITIONALS
+#### Support for advanced conditionals further enhances the capabilities of the Rule Builder

+DecisionHub enables business analysts to instantly prototyping and execute sophisticated data-driven decision strategies without coding through language models like Code Llama 2

+* Offers intelligent query merging capabilities, allowing users to combine two queries seamlessly through Nested Rules.
+* Ideal for scenarios where complex data filtering or retrieval requires the refinement of search criteria.
+* Empowers users to interact with the query builder effortlessly, creating a seamless and intuitive experience.
+* No-Code Query Builder & Executor - Automatically convert conditional statements, spreadsheet-style formulas into fast-executing queries

+### SOLUTION 3 : AGILITY IN QUICKLY CHANGING RULES
+#### DYNAMIC RULE MODIFICATION : Drag-n-drop support for rules and group of rules

+* DecisionHub empowers analysts to quickly modify and test strategies by adjusting rules in real-time.
+The interface allows observing calculations to reduce errors and streamline adapting to evolving requirements.

+* Rule Manager provides a visual query builder for advanced search/filtering on sites and apps.
+Its flexibility and customization benefit projects requiring complex queries without code.

+* User Friendly Interface: It provides a simple yet powerful visual interface for non-technical users to build advanced queries in a click-and-drag manner without needing to know SQL or other query languages.
+* Server-Side Compatible: Queries built with Rule Manager can be converted to JSON, XML , SQL or other formats compatible with server-side frameworks like Laravel, Django, Rails etc. allowing seamless integration.

+### SOLUTION 4 : DEBUGGING RULES QUICKLY
+#### REAL TIME DEBUGGING  : To pinpoint and rectify logical errors in rules
+* To tackle the complexity of managing thousands of rules, our application provides an easy-to-use mechanism for checking the logic of each portion of calculations rapidly.
+Analysts can run rules swiftly and double click to identify potential issues or incorrect conditions within their decision  strategies.

+* Interactive Debugging: The builder allows adding breakpoints to pause execution and inspect values at any point for easier debugging of queries and logic.
+* Clear Error Messages: Invalid queries or values are detected immediately with clear errors displayed in the builder interface to quickly identify and fix issues.
+* Trace Query Execution: Each query change is tracked to easily trace why results are unexpected, facilitating debugging of complex queries with multiple rules and conditions.